 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call the dedicated assistance line that we have helped set up at 888-490-0596, Monday through Friday from 9 a.m. to 9 p.m., excluding U.S. holidays.
+If you have additional questions that are not addressed in this letter, please call our dedicated assistance line at 1-???-????, between 8:00 am and 5:30 pm Central Time, Monday through Friday.